CliffordEdewor/IoT-Security-Mitigating-Cybersecurity-Threats-in-Connected-Devices/README.md

 - Wireshark (traffic analysis)
 - Snort IDS
 - IoT device emulators/testbeds
 - Secure protocols and configurations

+## Screenshots & Results
+_Add images of your IoT setup, traffic captures, Snort alerts, and mitigation results here._

 ## Academic Context
 This project was developed as part of an academic research initiative at the Petroleum Training Institute (PTI), Nigeria.